 INTRODUCTION

-This Operational Document is supplementary to the Operational manuals and procedures operated by IECEx Certification Bodies (ExCBs), approved by the IECEx Management Committee to issue IECEx Certificates of Conformity to Service Facilities providing an Ex inspection and maintenance service according to IEC 60079-17.
+This Operational Document is supplementary to the Operational manuals and procedures operated by IECEx Certification Bodies (ExCBs), approved by the IECEx Management Committee (ExMC) to issue IECEx Certificates of Conformity to Service Facilities providing an Ex inspection and maintenance service according to IEC 60079-17.

 The IECEx Certified Service Facilities Scheme is modelled on the IECEx Certificate of Conformity Scheme which is an ISO Type 5 Certification System.